 Is there a difference between niche and audience?
 What do you focus on?

-Do you know what is a niche market of your business?
+Do you know what is the niche market of your business?

 - Your audience or target market is the group of people you serve.